 After choosing the right gardening apparatus and sowing their plants, greenhorn gardeners need to stay vigilant for common illness signs.
 There are a variety of diseases, molds, fungi, rots, and environmental factors that can negatively affect gardens, but most treatments are universal.
 Instead of memorizing every illness that can befall a garden, new gardeners simply need to recognize the warning signs.

-Warning Signs in the Grow Room
+Warning Signs of Sick Plants in the Grow Room

 Most plant issues are identified by a combination of symptoms; however, plants are unique and may not demonstrate every symptom before it’s too late.
 That’s why new gardeners should simply watch for any symptoms and respond before waiting to categorize the specific disease.
 Fortunately, it doesn’t take a magnifying glass to recognize issues appearing in your garden.